dilshankarunarathne/docker-notes/README.md

 The `cat` command can also be used to **concatenate** two files.
 For example:
 `cat file1.txt file2.txt > file3.txt` will concatenate the content of `file1.txt` and `file2.txt` and output it to `file3.txt`.
+If we hadn't used the redirection, content of both files will be printed out to the console.